dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 interface of the representation, but we assume that the developer wishes to maintain this extra discipline, and won't cast away the extension type unless there is a good reason to do so.
-Similarly, we can access the representation using the representation name as a getter inside the body of the extension type declaration.
+Similarly, we can access the representation using the representation name as a getter, inside or outside the body of the extension type declaration.

-The extra discipline is enforced because the extension type member implementations will only treat the representation object in ways that conform to this particular discipline (and thereby defines what this discipline is).
+The extra discipline is enforced in the sense that the extension type member implementations will only treat the representation object in ways that conform to this particular discipline (and thereby defines what this discipline is).
 For example, if the discipline includes the rule that you should never call a method `foo` on the representation, then the author of the extension type will simply need to make sure that none of the extension